New 2026 EPA PFAS Limits: Is Your Current Filter Compliant?

 QHow can I test if my home water filter is working effectively?

-The most reliable method is a full performance test, comparing contaminant levels in water before and after filtration using accredited lab kits like Essential City or Well Water Tests.
+The most reliable way to check a home water filter is a full performance test, comparing contaminant levels in water before and after filtration using accredited lab kits like Essential City or Well Water Tests.
 Collect samples pre- and post-filter, send to certified labs for analysis of key parameters; this confirms reductions without new contaminants emerging.
 Post-treatment tests assess filtered water safety but not filter efficiency.[2]

 QWhat is the best way to test drinking water filter efficiency at home?

-Use performance testing by ordering lab kits to sample unfiltered and filtered water, targeting contaminants the filter claims to remove, such as from city or well sources.
+Testing drinking water filter efficiency at home works best through performance testing: order lab kits to sample unfiltered and filtered water, targeting contaminants the filter claims to remove, such as from city or well sources.
 Accredited labs provide precise results on reductions in turbidity, particles, or chemicals.
 Avoid relying on taste or smell; always verify with NSF-rated filters and professional analysis for accuracy.[2][7]

 QWhat methods were used in scientific studies to evaluate water filter performance?